 - Anatomy (or Anatomy & Physiology I and II sequence)

 - Physiology (or Anatomy & Physiology I and II sequence)

 - One of the following courses: Cell Biology / Histology / Microbiology / Molecular Biology

 First and second semesters of the following with lab, if lab is offered

 - Chemistry I &II

 - Physics I & II

 - English Composition I & II (or other writing intensive courses)

-Additional recommended courses include histology, immunology, genetics, ethics, statistics, public health, social sciences, psychology, nutrition, business, communications, art, ceramics, 3-D design, and Spanish
+Additional recommended courses include cell biology, histology, microbiology, molecular biology, immunology, genetics, ethics, statistics, public health, social sciences, psychology, nutrition, business, communications, art, ceramics, 3-D design, and Spanish (other foreign languages)

 Candidates must attest to having the abilities and skills in the following areas to satisfactorily complete the curriculum: (1) Observation (2) Communication (3) Motor (4) Intellectual-Conceptual, Integrative and Quantitative Abilities (5) Emotional and Behavioral Attributes.
 Full details available at Technical Standards.